 When questioning whether paid surveys are worth it, consider if you engage in any fruitless time-sucking activities like this.
 Would it be so terrible to replace these habits with an online survey or two?
 In many cases, you can fill out a survey at the same time as these ‘hobbies’.

 To sum it up…

-While it’s unlikely you’ll make the eye-catching estimates featured on websites heavily promoting surveys, there are thousands of people who take surveys and who are happy with the money they’re making.
+While it’s unlikely you’ll make the eye-catching estimates featured on websites heavily promoting surveys, there are millions of people who take surveys across the world and who are happy with the money they’re making.
 And, with our tips for maximizing your earnings on hand, you could be surprised at just how fast your earnings grow.